nnienaber2/conduct/terminology.md

 While using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to a relationship between organization(s) &/or user(s).

 ### Content
 In [Era of Health](terminology.md#era-of-health) Legal documents, this refers to content featured or displayed through the [Website](terminology.md#website), including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the [Website](terminology.md#website) or otherwise available through the Service.
 "Content" also includes Services.
 [Your Content](terminology.md#your-content) is Content, written or otherwise, created or uploaded by our [Users](terminology.md#user).
-"Your Content" is Content that you, the [Users](terminology.md#user) create or own.
+"Your Content" is Content that [You](terminology.md#user), the [Users](terminology.md#user) create or own.
 See [Your Content](terminology.md#your-content).

 ### Continuous Care
 Around the clock care.